Share this Post

 - Is it worth getting a basement drainage channel that is less intrusive and takes less time to install, or would you instead get it done using a reliable method approved by the army corps of engineers?

 - Why not manage groundwater 10 or 12 inches below your slab floor where it will not touch your floor, promote erosion, and form humidity?

 - How about getting a system that is customizable to any foundation?

 - What about a waterproofing system that requires zero maintenance, keeps slab floors bone dry, and maintains the integrity of your home by using a combination of engineer tabs and proprietary crystalline cement?

-- Why not a unique cement mixture that returns the full thickness of your slab floor and makes it stronger than ever before?
+- Why not a unique cement mixture that returns the entire thickness of your slab floor and makes it more robust than ever before?

 American Dry Basement Systems offers this basement waterproofing system and more.
 It’s called the SuperDry System, and the best part is that it usually costs as much as the gutter or box-like systems.
 You get ten times the system around the same price.

-In closing, avoid getting your basement drainage channel replaced the first time without thorough research and comparison.
-You will make the right choice after you discover the truth about all the basement waterproofing systems on the market.
-It will be obvious which system will offer superior drainage and keep your basement dry.
+Avoid getting your basement drainage channel replaced the first time without thorough research and comparison.
+You will make the right choice after discovering the truth about all the basement waterproofing systems on the market.
+It will be obvious which system will offer superior drainage and dry your basement.